 Having a mortgage broker license is a legal requirement to become a mortgage broker.
 As such, you would be breaking the law and, therefore, subject to fines or other penalties if you were discovered.
 Additionally, the licensure process teaches you the most important information that you will need to know.
 For example, the pre-licensure course is the best way to ensure you thoroughly understand the state and federal regulations and laws regarding lending.

-Once you get your mortgage broker license, podium’s free messaging tools can help you easily stay in touch with clients and other professionals.
+Once you get your mortgage broker license, Podium’s free messaging tools can help you easily stay in touch with clients and other professionals.
+You can also rely on tools like Podium’s mortage software, and the array of mortgage marketing tips we offer to help you generate new mortgage leads.